Teacher: Mr. Colin Kam

 Late assignments will be counted as missing (i.e. zero) until they are marked, usually at a much later time.
 Students may request an extension before the deadline, and it is only granted on an individual basis under special circumstances.

-Classroom Rules: Students are responsible for taking full advantage of their learning opportunities.
+Classroom Rules: Students must adhere the VSB District Code of Conduct.
+In addition, they are responsible for taking full advantage of their learning opportunities.
 The teacher’s responsibility is to provide such opportunities, to fairly evaluate students, and to establish a safe learning environment by supporting these five classroom rules:

 - Come to class on time.